fluteds/tttools/readme.md

 ## Work Mode

-Removes all distracting assets from turntable such as avatars, vote buttons, staging, join dj buttons and video so you can get back to work and stop worrying about pressing join or watching avatars dance. the work mode addition pairs well with autowoot/autobop.
+Removes all distracting assets from turntable such as avatars, vote buttons, staging, join dj buttons and video so you can get back to work and stop worrying about pressing join or watching avatars dance.
+The work mode addition pairs well with autowoot/autobop and auto join.

 **Installing**